 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-In this segment, Dr. Leach explains that his work at MD Anderson has been meaningful because the institution has an impact on people globally.
+In this chapter, Dr. Leach explains that his work at MD Anderson has been meaningful because the institution has an impact on people globally.
 He mentions the Dr. Ronald DePinho’s Moon Shots Program will take the institution’s mission “to a new level.”
 He then lists the opportunities that the institution has afforded him.

 -